 Using another MCA to pay off your current one not only means taking on another expensive, non-amortized debt.
 A chunk of the new MCA will go toward paying off the interest on your original one, which means you end up paying interest on interest.

-A better way to refinance a merchant cash advance is by replacing it with a term loan.
-A traditional bank loan typically has much lower interest rates, a fixed monthly payment, and a repayment term of around three to five years.
+• Term Loan: A traditional bank loan typically has much lower interest rates, a fixed monthly payment, and a repayment term of around three to five years.
 The catch is that there are more stringent eligibility requirements.
 You’ll have to show that you’ve been in business for a while, you have good credit, and are cash flow positive.
 The lender will likely require you to provide tax returns, bank statements, profit and loss statements, and more to prove you can afford the loan.

 Should I Refinance a Merchant Cash Advance?